pinballmap/pbm-react/README.md

 Release dates are approximate, given that review times vary between the App Store and Play Store.

+### 5.3.9

+December 30, 2023

+- The location labels on the map can now dynamically position themselves around the marker.
+- Bug fix: If you search for locations that have the exact same name, the "recent search history" was only showing one of them.
+- When users have location services turned off, do not bug about turning it on every time they open the app.
+And remember where they were last time they used the map.

 ### 5.3.8

 December 5, 2023

-- Show number of machines on the mini-map on the location details screen
+- Show number of machines on the mini-map on the location details screen.
 - Don't show "machines in this area" option when adding a machine to a location.

 ### 5.3.7